EgonOlsen71/ImageViewer/README.md

 You can save the images in Koala Painter format as well.
 There's also a localviewer.prg application included that doesn't require a WiC64 to work.
 It's sole purpose is to display the saved Koala Painter images.

+To build the server, you need the Petsciiator project as well https://github.com/EgonOlsen71/petsciiator

+To build the C64 application, you need to have MOSpeed installed: https://github.com/EgonOlsen71/basicv2/tree/master/dist